-Figure 21: Box and Whisker Plot of chloride, total suspended solids, nitrate, and total phosphorus concentrations of the NPCA Conservation Area monitoring stations for 2017-2021 (n=14 for each station).
+Figure 21: Box and Whisker Plot of chloride, total suspended solids, nitrate, and total phosphorus concentrations of the NPCA Conservation Area monitoring stations for 2018-2022 (n=14 for each station).
 The box length of the box-and-whisker plots represents the inter-quartile range that contains the median value shown as a horizontal line.
 The whiskers represent the minimum and maximum values.
 Outlier values represented by circles.
-Dashed lines represent Provincial Water Quality Objectives (PWQO), British Columbia Ministry of Environment (BC MOE) and Canadian Water Quality Guidelines (CWQG).
+Dashed lines represent Provincial Water Quality Objectives (PWQO),) and Canadian Water Quality Guidelines (CWQG).

-Figure 22: Box and Whisker Plot of pH, copper, lead, and zinc concentrations of the NPCA Conservation Area monitoring stations for 2017-2021 (n=14 for each station).
+Figure 22: Box and Whisker Plot of pH, copper, lead, and zinc concentrations of the NPCA Conservation Area monitoring stations for 2018-2022 (n=14 for each station).
 The box length of the box-and-whisker plots represents the inter-quartile range that contains the median value shown as a horizontal line.
 The whiskers represent the minimum and maximum values.
 Outlier values represented by circles.
 Dashed lines represent Provincial Water Quality Objectives (PWQO).

-NPCA Conservation Area E.coli Concentrations 2017-2021
+NPCA Conservation Area E.coli Concentrations 2018-2022

-Figure 23: Box and Whisker Plot of E.coli concentrations of the NPCA Conservation Area monitoring stations for 2017-2021 (n=14 for each station).
+Figure 23: Box and Whisker Plot of E.coli concentrations of the NPCA Conservation Area monitoring stations for 2018-2022 (n=14 for each station).
 The box length of the box-and-whisker plots represents the inter-quartile range that contains the median value shown as a horizontal line.
 The whiskers represent the minimum and maximum values.
 Outlier values represented by circles.
 Dashed lines represent Provincial Water Quality Objectives (PWQO).

-6.7 LOWER TWELVE MILE CREEK TOTAL PCBs MONITORING
+6.7 LOWER TWELVE MILE CREEK TOTAL PCBS MONITORING